 It should be no surprise that sales reps are engaged from start to finish in the sales process.
 The early stages of the sales pipeline are carefully managed with Sales delegating responsibility to Marketing so that Market Development and Sales Development can feed the pipeline with qualified opportunities accepted by Sales and moved to a forecast state.
 Then, sales reps continue to drive the process with both Sales Enablement and key executives providing deal support through closed won status.

 Knowing which resources are available, how to access them, when to use them and having them in a “sales ready” format is the primary responsibility of the Sales Enablement team.
 It is also critical for Sales Enablement to provide information back to the organization on which resources are working, which are not and what, if anything, is missing.

 Executives are a key resource, and the spectrum of usage can span from abused to never used.
 It’s imperative to set-up a process so it is crystal clear as to when it is appropriate to use an executive and for what specific purpose.
 Once this is documented, requests for executive time need to be evaluated against the stated criteria in order to maximize the use of executive time and help ensure success for everyone involved.

 The best sales reps know how to navigate the organization and pull in resources when they need them.
-Formalizing this process will raise the tide for most reps and greatly increase the chances that the majority of the sales force is at 80% of quota or more — a key requirement for a successful long-term growth strategy.
+Formalizing this process will raise the tide for most reps and greatly increase the chances that the majority of the sales force is at 80% of quota or more — a key requirement for executing the go to market plan.